v0-alpha/src-mq/README.md

 }
 ```

-If you're using _src-mq_ in a tagged template, you will need to explicitly call it each time.
+To use _src-mq_ in a tagged template, you will need to explicitly call it each time.

-Here is an example using [Emotion](https://emotion.sh)'s `css`:
+For example, this is how you would use it with [Emotion](https://emotion.sh)'s `css`:

 ```js
 import { from, until } from 'src-mq'